DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 - put the content into summary lists (tables)
 - replay the actual question asked and the answer given
 - not show anything at all if the candidate was not asked the question
-- remove the Details components which reveal the guidance given to candidates
+- remove the guidance given to candidates
 - no longer hide the safeguarding information with the Details component
 - use generic wording for users without permission to view safeguarding information